lcn2/polite.english.words/README.md

 The [polite English language word list](https://github.com/lcn2/polite.english.words/blob/master/polite.english.words.txt) is provided under the [CC0-1.0 license](https://github.com/lcn2/polite.words?tab=CC0-1.0-1-ov-file#readme).
 The effect of this license:

 - Declare that there is "No Copyright".
-- You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.
+- You can copy, modify, distribute, and perform the work, even for commercial purposes, all without asking permission.

 See the [CC0 1.0 UNIVERSAL](https://creativecommons.org/publicdomain/zero/1.0/) for more information.